Greg-GJE/Survey/README.md

 1. Make sure you have python version `3.6+` installed in your system.
 2. Run the command `pip install -r requirements.txt`
-3. Run the command `python main.py`
+3. Run the command `python -m streamlit run run.py`

 ## Live Deployment Link